Characters of Final Fantasy VI: Ultros

-Ultros (オルトロス, Orutorosu), whose name is Orthros in the Japanese version, is a large, talking, purple, carnivorous octopus who appears multiple times as both antagonist and comic relief.
-Each time he appears to fight the party, he is bent on making a meal out of them, making him the first (and, so far, only) carnivorous antagonist in Final Fantasy history.
-IGN called him "unintentionally hilarious", noting his lack of any real motivation to follow the heroes and fight them so many times.
+Ultros (オルトロス, Orutorosu), whose name is Orthros in the Japanese version, is a carnivorous octopus who appears multiple times as both an antagonist and comic relief.
+Each time he appears to fight the party, he is bent on making a meal out of them, making him the first, and, so far, only, carnivorous antagonist in the Final Fantasy series.
+IGN called him "unintentionally hilarious", noting his lack of any real motivation to follow the heroes and fight them.
 Ultros appears in Dissidia: Final Fantasy as a summon, again using the name Ultros.
-Ultros also makes a cameo appearance in the film Kingsglaive: Final Fantasy XV.
+Ultros makes an appearance in Final Fantasy XIV along with his partner Typhon; this version of Ultros is a voidsent summoned by the Thaumaturge's Guild that works as a coliseum receptionist while also ogling women and rigging matches.
+Ultros appears as a boss in Final Fantasy IV: The After Years and Chocobo's Dungeon 2, as well as in Final Fantasy XII and Final Fantasy Tactics A2.
+Ultros also appears in Kingsglaive: Final Fantasy XV.

 Typhon

-Typhon (テュポーン, Tyupōn), whose name is Chupon in the original North American Super NES version, is a large, red, two-headed floating monster, who appears as Ultros' "friend" while fighting the party while they are going to the Floating Continent, the final stage of the World of Balance.
-Typhon doesn't speak often but has a volatile temper, according to Ultros.
-After the game shifts to the World of Ruin, the two of them end up working as a receptionist and combatant in the Colosseum.
-Typhon's specific purpose here seems to be discouraging the betting of "useless" items, rather than actually fighting, by snorting the betters out of the arena.
-Ultros, sometimes under the name Orthros, and Typhon have since appeared in other games: both are optional bosses in Final Fantasy I & II: Dawn of Souls under the names Orthros and Typhon, Ultros is a boss in Final Fantasy IV: The After Years, and as a boss in Chocobo's Dungeon 2 under the name Orthros again.
-Orthros also makes an appearance in Final Fantasy XII as an elite mark black flan who attacks women, and Typhon appears in Final Fantasy VII as a summon.
-He also appears, again as a flan named Orthros in Final Fantasy Tactics A2.
-Ultros and Typhon appear in Final Fantasy XIII-2 as downloadable content, and again as an optional boss fight in Final Fantasy XIV: A Realm Reborn.
+Typhon (テュポーン, Tyupōn), whose name is Chupon in the original North American Super NES version, is a two-headed monster who appears as Ultros' "friend" while fighting the party as they are going to the Floating Continent, the final stage of the World of Balance.
+Typhon does not speak often, but according to Ultros, has a volatile temper.
+After the game shifts to the World of Ruin, they end up working as a receptionist and combatant in the Colosseum.
+Ultros, sometimes under the name Orthros, and Typhon have since appeared in other games.
+They appear as optional bosses in Final Fantasy I & II: Dawn of Souls under the names Orthros and Typhon.
+Typhon also makes an appearance in Final Fantasy XIV alongside his partner Ultros as a voidsent summoned by the Thaumaturge's Guild, working with him on his schemes and later finding employment in the Manderville Gold Saucer.
+Typhon appears in Final Fantasy VII as a summon.
+Ultros and Typhon appear in Final Fantasy XIII-2 as downloadable content.